Isy Sutie with Sarah Bakewell

 Created with Snipd | Highlight & Take Notes from Podcasts

-> Sarah joins us to discuss her latest work of nonfiction, Humanly Possible: seven hundred years of humanist freethinking, inquiry, and hope
+> This week on the Penguin Podcast, Isy Suttie is joined by award-winning author and professor, Sarah Bakewell.> Sarah joins us to discuss her latest work of nonfiction, Humanly Possible: seven hundred years of humanist freethinking, inquiry, and hope

 > Isy and Sarah also discuss Humanism and religion, finding beauty in the complexity of the world, a brief history of human dissection, and the writing of Michel de Montaigne.